DavisJP/OpenWeatherMapApp/README.md

 An app that displays 5 day weather forecast from http://openweathermap.org for London.

-App built to experiment with Circuit, Jetpack Compose, Dagger Hilt, Coroutines and Retrofit.
+App built to experiment with Circuit, Jetpack Compose, Dagger Hilt, Coroutines and Ktor.

 | Main Screen |
 |:---:|